michaelmackenzie/Multilepton_Analysis/README.md

 # Multilepton_Analysis
-Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer
+Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer.
+See the NWU BLT Analyzers for more information on the creation and format of these trees.

 ## Directories
 ### rootScripts
-Contains root scripts to process the analyzer ntuples
+Contains ROOT scripts to process the analyzer produced ntuples

+Descriptions:

-MultileptonHistMaker.cc makes books of histograms when running over the multilepton ntuple
+- MultileptonHistMaker.cc makes books of histograms when running over the multilepton ntuple

-process_multilepton.C processes a list of ntuples through the MultileptonHistMaker
+- process_multilepton.C processes a list of ntuples through the MultileptonHistMaker

-MultileptonNTupleMaker.cc makes books of trees when running over the multilepton ntuples
+- MultileptonNTupleMaker.cc makes books of trees when running over the multilepton ntuples

-process_multileptonNT.C processes a list of ntuples through the MultileptonNTupleMaker
+- process_multileptonNT.C processes a list of ntuples through the MultileptonNTupleMaker

-make_background.C adds the trees for the various processes from a given book output in the MultileptonNTupleMaker's output trees, using the cross section and generation values
+- make_background.C adds the trees for the various processes from a given book output in the MultileptonNTupleMaker's output trees, using the cross section and generation values

-ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuples
+- ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuples

-process_ztautau.C processes a list of ntuples through the ZTauTauHistMaker
+- process_ztautau.C processes a list of ntuples through the ZTauTauHistMaker

-find_cuts.C loops over output from MultileptonHistMaker and identifies a rectangular cut that has the greatest increase in signal/background for a fixed efficiency drop in the signal
+- find_cuts.C loops over output from MultileptonHistMaker and identifies a rectangular cut that has the greatest increase in signal/background for a fixed efficiency drop in the signal

-Fitter.cc is used to get legendre polynomials for background fits, made to match up with Multilepton studies
+- Fitter.cc is used to get legendre polynomials for background fits, made to match up with Multilepton studies

-DataPlotter.cc holds datasets to be added together with their cross sections and plotted against data.
+- DataPlotter.cc holds datasets to be added together with their cross sections and plotted against data.
 Plots 1D histograms and stacks as well as 2D histograms

 ### histograms